 - A copy of the script sent to the funeral director to ensure the service can still be delivered should any unforeseen circumstances arise.

 - I arrive well in advance and remain after the service to say goodbye to you and see everyone out.

-- As a fully trained soloist I can lead the singing free of charge when booked as a celebrant but can also be booked separately for hymn leading or as a soloist at churches, crematoriums and burial grounds.
-Fees start from £90.
+- As a fully trained solo singer I can lead the singing free of charge when booked as a celebrant but can also be booked separately for hymn leading or as a soloist at churches, crematoriums and burial grounds.
+Fees start from £150.00

 When working with me you can be confident that your ceremony will be delivered with professionalism, confidence, warmth and sincerity.

-If you’d like to ask any questions or start the process of arranging a funeral service, please do not hesitate to contact me anytime.
+If you’d like to ask any questions or start the process of arranging a funeral service (even if you are not dead yet!) please do not hesitate to contact me anytime.